-Parents in search of professional-strength bleaching treatments for their kids can find them at teeth-whitening kiosks springing up at malls and salons.
+Parents in search of professional-strength teeth whitening treatments for their kids can find them at kiosks springing up at malls and salons.
 They’re staffed with official-looking personnel in lab coats or scrubs, but most have little or no medical training to help them administer the powerful bleaching chemicals they sell.

 This trend has dental experts concerned, because the chemicals used to whiten teeth are potentially caustic, says Paul S. Casamassimo, D.D.S., M.S., chief of dentistry at Nationwide Children’s Hospital.
 Misusing these powerful chemical agents can harm gum tissue, injure tooth nerves and pulp, increase tooth sensitivity and interfere with plastic and composite fillings.